dotnet/docs/docs/core/install/linux-ubuntu.md

 If you want to install an unsupported version of .NET, check the [Supported distributions](#supported-distributions) section to see if that version of .NET is available.
 Then, substitute the **version** of .NET you want to install.
 For example, to install ASP.NET Core 2.1, use the package name `aspnetcore-runtime-2.1`.

 > [!TIP]
-> If you're not creating .NET apps, install the ASP.NET Core runtime as it includes the .NET runtime as well.
+> If you're not creating .NET apps, install the ASP.NET Core runtime as it includes the .NET runtime and also supports ASP.NET Core apps.

+Some enviornment variables affect how .NET is run after it's installed.
+For more information, see [.NET SDK and CLI environment variables](../tools/dotnet-environment-variables.md#net-sdk-and-cli-environment-variables).

 ## Uninstall .NET